 Transfer of trans fats to the food

-The trans fats enter the food from the use of partially hydrogenated oils during manufacture or preparation of the food items.
+The trans fats enter the food from the use of partially hydrogenated oils during the manufacture or preparation of the food items.
 Trans fats can be found in various types of prepared and packaged foods.
 These include fried foods like vadas, namkeen, microwave popcorn, and samosas; baked foods like biscuits, cakes, doughnuts, cookies, and crackers; as well as breakfast sandwiches, pies, tarts, cream-filled candies, frozen pizzas, margarine (stick or tub) and other spreads.
 Trans fats impart a desirable taste and texture to these food items and can be produced cheaply and usually last a long time.
 Primarily for this reason, many fast-food outlets, street-food vendors, as well as restaurants use trans fats to deep-fry foods, such as chicken fries, French fries, and parathas because oils with trans fats can be used many times in commercially available deep fryers.
 This is highly profitable for the food business operators, however, at the cost of the health of its customers.

 What do the international food regulatory authorities say?